The break/fix model no longer helps SMBs achieve strategic goals. See the differences between managed IT vs. the break/fix approach here.

 Blog Post

-What is the Break/Fix Service Model?
+What Is the Break/Fix Service Model?

 A break/fix service model refers to IT services provided and billed on an as-needed basis, as opposed to paying a fixed monthly fee for an ongoing service.
+For instance, if your business uses a break/fix service, the IT company will come and deal with an IT issue, then bill you the applicable amount.

-Why is the Break/Fix Model on the Decline?
+Why Is the Break/Fix Model on the Decline?

 Break/fix is a primarily reactive approach to maintaining IT infrastructure.

+Break/fix is a primarily reactive approach to maintaining IT infrastructure or other services.
 The client organization only engages with external engineers when a piece of hardware fails, or when in-house IT professionals cannot locate the root of a problem within their system.

 While older generation IT systems were less complex, in-house teams still needed specialists to configure networks, monitor security, and ensure application uptime.